 The spacious, historic Lopez homestead sits on two open acres (mostly lawn with a big garden and a few fruit trees), with 250 feet of waterfront, leading to a secluded private beach.
 It has 3 living rooms, 5 bedrooms, 3.5 baths, a state of the art kitchen, a game room, and breathtaking views of the Olympic Mountains, smaller San Juan islands, open sky, and the Strait of Juan de Fuca.
-Sea birds, seals, and otters easily seen from six different rooms.
+Sea birds, harbor seals, and otters easily seen from six different rooms.
 Originally built in 1898, expanded in the 1980's, and updated with high-speed Internet, large screen TV, DVD player, it is the best possible mixture of the old, the new, and the timeless.

 The kitchen opens up in two directions, with staircases on both sides.
 Off to the left is a comfy living room, with its own little gas fireplace, and books and games galore.
 Snuggle in here with a blanket and a good book, and you’ll wonder where the hours have gone.
 Beyond this room, a second living room is set up with an electronic piano, and coffee table for working puzzles, or planning island adventures.
 Both of these living rooms present layered views of the vegetable & flower garden, followed by the island's original community center built in 1897, and the magnificent vista beyond.

 A convenient small bath with shower is just off the kitchen.
-To the right of that, is the third, larger living room designed for your enjoyment with leather couches, large screen tv, and a large game table.
+To the right of that, is the third, larger living room designed for your enjoyment with leather couches, large screen tv, pool table and a large game table.
 A DVD library, wi-fi and cable are all part of the package.

-From this living room, take the front staircase up to a huge master bedroom with en suite bath (double sinks and a large shower), walk in closet, dresser and beautiful king bed.
+From this living room, take the front staircase up to a huge master bedroom with en suite bath (double sinks and a large shower), walk in closet, dresser and beautiful queen bed.
 A private couch is set up to maximize your view from a wall of windows.